bumoritz/HippocampalDynamics/README.md

 For each master script, specify which modules to run in the `ops` structure and set parameters in the `/utils/defaults/get_p.m` file.

-* `Data2repo_Master.m`: This master script controls the pre-processing of data from an individual experimental session (e.g. suite2p output, synchronisation data, behaviour data, camera data) and saves the relevant information to a repository.
+* `Data2repo_Master.m`: This master script controls the pre-processing of data from an individual experimental session (e.g. suite2p output, synchronisation data, behaviour data) and saves the relevant information to a repository.
-* `Repo2repo_Master.m`: This master script controls further pre-processing of the data in the repository (e.g. tracking the same neurons across days, re-identifying photostimulation targets).
+* `Repo2repo_Master.m`: This master script controls further pre-processing of the data in the repository (e.g. re-identifying photostimulation targets).
-* `Analyses_Master.m`: This master script controls all analyses for individual experimental sessions (e.g. neuronal encoding analysis, decoding analysis, population vector analysis, low-dimensional analysis, sequence analysis, inhibition analysis, response analysis, behavioural analysis, learning analysis)
+* `Analyses_Master.m`: This master script controls all analyses for individual experimental sessions (e.g. behavioural analysis, sequence analysis, response analysis, follower analysis, imprinting analysis)
 * `Summary_Master.m`: This master script loads in the analysis outputs from all experimental sessions and controls dataset-wide analyses.
+After importing the relevant analysis outputs using Summary_Master.m, the manuscript figures can be recreated using the scripts in the figures folder.